pinglamb/math/vector-calculus/curves-surfaces-fields.md

 {: .page-title}

 Instead of being too abstract, it is better to concentrate the discussion on $\mathbb{R}^3$ first in which we can develop many useful properties that can be applied to other subjects like physics.
-In $\mathbf{R}^3$, some of the scalar/vector functions are of greater importance as they can be used to model real world quantities.
+In $\mathbb{R}^3$, some of the scalar/vector functions are of greater importance as they can be used to model real world quantities.
-In case we care, the extensions to $\mathbf{R}^m$ is straightforward.
+In case we care, the extensions to $\mathbb{R}^m$ is straightforward.

 ## Curves